foxmeyson/aws-pg-dumper/README.md

 # aws-pg-dumper

-For custom backups postgre database using:

-    pg_dump -Fc

-and uploading them to S3 bucket (not only AWS).
+For backup postgreSQL database in custom format, compressing and upload to S3 bucket (not only AWS).
+Using:

+    pg_dump -Fc | gzip | aws cp

+Inspired by Zalando Posgres operator for Kubernetes (if you use Zalando Posgres operator, actually they use the built-in dump mechanism, but it didn't work fine for me)

 You can added this to the **cronjobs in Kubernetes** for dump PostgreSQL databases.

-Handles errors for all pipelines inside the bash, and **exits with an exit code not equal to 0** - you can monitoring jobs in Kubernetes.
+Handles errors for all pipelines inside the bash, and **exits with an exit code not equal to 0** in case of any error - you can monitoring jobs in Kubernetes.

 ---